 \section{Conclusion and further work}

-In the present paper, we did: \begin{enumerate} \item introduce a generic framework for manipulating the rewriting of infinitary objects, and extend to this framework the equivalence between topologically and coinductively presented infinitary rewriting, \item perform the first generic treatment of the Compression property for coinductive infinitary rewriting, by providing a characterisation that can be readily applied to all the existing infinitary term rewriting systems (noticeably including first-order rewriting and the λ-calculus), \item take advantage of the previous work to present cut-elimination in a non-wellfounded proof system as a coinductive rewriting procedure, and fully work out the example of the system $\muMALLi$ for which we provide a simple proof of Compression (a property whose significance in this setting has been recalled in the introduction). \end{enumerate}
+In the present paper, we did the following: \begin{enumerate} \item introduce a generic framework for rewriting infinitary objects, and extend to this setting the equivalence between topologically and coinductively presented infinitary rewriting, \item perform the first generic treatment of the compression property for coinductive infinitary rewriting, by providing a novel characterisation that can be readily applied to all the existing infinitary term rewriting systems (\eg, first-order rewriting and the λ-calculus), \item take advantage of the previous work to present cut-elimination in a non-wellfounded proof system as a coinductive rewriting procedure, and fully work out the example of the system $\muMALLi$ for which we provide a simple proof of compression (a property whose significance in this setting has been recalled in the introduction). \end{enumerate}

-The former two achievements unify and complete several threads of the literature and are meant to provide a reasonable level of generality for future investigations into coinductive infinitary rewriting.
-Regarding Compression, a natural follow-up would be to investigate the effectivity of the procedure introduced in the proof of \cref{the:compression}: given a computable derivation witnessing a rewriting $s \redi t$, is it computable to compress it into $s \redo t$?
-From our proof one can conjecture that it is indeed the case, but it remains unclear even how to correctly define \enquote{computable} in this context.
+The former two achievements unify and complete several threads in the literature and are meant to provide a reasonable level of generality for future investigations into coinductive rewriting.
+Regarding compression, a natural follow-up would be to investigate the effectiveness of the procedure introduced in the proof of \cref{the:compression}: given a computable derivation witnessing a rewriting $s \redi t$, is it computable to compress it into $s \redo t$, as can be conjectured from our proof?
+The suitable notion of \enquote{computable} remains to be clarified.

 The latter achievement is also a first step towards developing non-wellfounded proof theory (especially of the system $\muLLi$ for linear logic with fixed points) in a coinductive setting, which is our longer term goal: a result we typically aim at is a fully coinductive proof of cut-elimination for $\muLLi$.
-Similar research efforts are currently being conducted in this direction, \eg by Sierra-Miranda \emph{et al.} \cite{Sierra-Miranda.Stu.24} who present non-wellfounded proofs for Gödel-Löb logic and Grzegorczyk modal logic in a coalgebraic way.
-A benefit of such a coinductive treatment would be to help in the formalisation of the meta-theory of these systems in a proof assistant such as Rocq.
+Similar efforts are currently being conducted in this direction, \eg by Sierra-Miranda \emph{et al.} \cite{Sierra-Miranda.Stu.24} who present non-wellfounded proofs for Gödel-Löb logic and Grzegorczyk modal logic in a coalgebraic way.
+A benefit of such a coinductive treatment would be to help in the formalisation of the meta-theory of these systems in proof assistants such as Rocq.